JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 * **`migrations`**: Truffle uses a migration system to manage smart contract deployments.
 Migration is an additional particular smart contract that keeps track of changes.
 The Truffle configuration file is located inside the main project folder.
 * **`mocks`**: Contains the raw data necessary for Smart Contract storage initialization or testing (e.g., information about users or relevant object).
 The necessity of mocked data depends on the business logic of the Smart Contract itself.
 The raw data must be written in JSON format.
 * **`scripts`**: Contains one or more JavaScript files used to call Smart Contract functionalities after the deploy phase.
 They can be used in combination with mock data to populate and execute Smart Contract logic.
 * **`test`**: Contains every Smart Contracts functionality test.
-The tests are written in JavaScript and performed using Chai.
+The tests are written in JavaScript and performed using Chai and some helpers from OpenZeppelin Test Helper library.
+* **`shared`**: Contains a custom and extensible class used for retrieve data and instantiate your contracts on-fly.

 ### Tools
 * [web3js](https://github.com/ethereum/web3.js/): This is the Ethereum JavaScript API, which connects to the Generic JSON-RPC spec (offered by Ethereum node clients, like Geth) use to communicate with the blockchain nodes (i.e., call Smart Contracts methods, etc.).
 You need to run a local or remote Ethereum node to use this library.
 The backend is configured for both usages.